The LocatorX Team

-Modern medical technology saves more lives each day.
-From imaging systems to surgical tools, there is a vast spectrum of solutions pushing the medical field forward thanks to the tireless work and innovation of healthcare vendors.
+Modern medical technology saves lives each day.
+From imaging systems to surgical tools, there's a vast spectrum of solutions pushing the medical field forward.
+It's all thanks to the tireless work and innovation of healthcare vendors.

-Transporting these assets can be half the battle.
-Doctors and specialists rely on these investments to not only arrive on time and undamaged, but also 100-percent sterile.
+Transporting assets to hospitals and clinics presents challenges.
+Doctors and specialists expect these implements to not only arrive on time and undamaged, but arrive 100% sterile.
 The slightest intrusion of bacteria can put patients at risk of infection, illness, and other severe complications.
-This is in addition to the risks of tools that are broken in any way, or those that malfunction when a doctor needs them most.

-Fortunately, packaging materials and practices have evolved in tandem with these medical assets.
+Fortunately, packaging materials and practices have evolved.
 Medical device packaging is its own field entirely, with global spending projected to reach more than $50 billion by 2024.
 Constant improvements and advancements in the space have been paramount to the booming global healthcare sector, the valuation of which will cross $10 trillion by 2022.

 The packaging itself did not receive this sort of attention until years later.
 Medical packaging materials were gradually improved, as were methods in package testing.
 Then, in 1993, there was a substantial leap forward with regard to sterility as awareness as the topic gained traction around the globe.
 And not a minute too soon.